chef/chef-web-docs/chef_master/source/knife.rst

    * - Topic
      - Description
-   * - :doc:`knife_using`
+   * - :doc:`knife_setup`
-     - knife runs from a management workstation and sits in-between a Chef server and an organization's infrastructure.
+     - Configure knife to interact with your organization's Chef server and infrastructure.
    * - :doc:`knife_common_options`
-     - There are many options that are available for all knife subcommands.
+     - Common options that are available for all knife subcommands.

 Knife Subcommands
 =====================================================